Article Image

 Promotion: Internal elevation based on seniority and performance (e.g., IAS officers promoted from State Civil Services).

-Deputation: Hiring experts from other government departments or private sector for specialized roles.
+Deputation: Hiring experts from other government departments or the private sector for specialised roles.

 iii.
 Special Recruitment